Dumbo-programmer/Banking-System/README.md

-### Personal Finance Tracker
+### Banking System
-This Python script is a comprehensive tool designed to help users manage their personal finances by generating random financial data and providing various functionalities for financial tracking and analysis.
+This Python script is a comprehensive tool designed to help users manage their finances by generating random financial data and providing various functionalities for tracking and analysis.

 ## Features
 ### Random Data Generation: